sergiishevchenko/Motor-project/README.md

     python manage.py createsuperuser
     ```
 3. Import data from **PostgreSQL** by **Python** to **JavaScript** and from **JavaScript** to **HTML**.
 4. Advertisement's publication.
-For this purpose I used Form.
+For this purpose I used Form.\
-    4.1 Creating forms in Django, is really similar to creating a model.
+    4.1 Creating forms in **Django**, is really similar to creating a model.
-        I just need to inherit from Django class and the class attributes will be the form fields.
+        I just need to inherit from **Django** class and the class attributes will be the form fields.
-        I added to a forms.py file in myapp folder SaveFormFirst Form.
+        I added to a **forms.py** file in myapp folder **SaveFormFirst Form**.
     ```
         class SaveFormFirst(forms.Form):
             generation = forms.CharField(max_length=150)